joeromero/docs/maps_api.md

 ### Remove

 Anonymous maps cannot be removed by an API call.
-They will after about five minutes but sometimes longer.
+They will expire after about five minutes but sometimes longer.
 If an anonymous map expires and tiles are requested from it, an error will be raised.
 This could happen if a user leaves a map open and after time returns to the map an attempts to interact with it in a way that requires new tiles (e.g. zoom).
 The client will need to go through the steps of creating the map again to fix the problem.

 ## Named Maps